-Our study aims to fill these gaps in knowledge.
-We will explore how often errors involving administration of intravenous medication occur in UK hospitals, the reasons for these errors, and how they may be linked to, or prevented by, the infusion pumps used.
-We will compare our results with a similar study of the types and frequency of intravenous medication administration errors ongoing in the US, and explore reasons for any differences identified.
+Our study addresses these gaps in knowledge.
+We explored how often errors involving administration of intravenous medication occur in UK hospitals, the reasons for these errors, and how they may be linked to, or prevented by, the infusion pumps used.
+We have compared our results with a similar study of the types and frequency of intravenous medication administration errors in the US, and explored reasons for the differences identified.

-First, we will conduct a study across English hospitals to find out how often errors occur in the administration of intravenous medication.
-In each hospital, we will study four wards (representing critical care, general medicine, general surgery and paediatrics).
-We will train a small team of staff in each hospital to collect details of the intravenous medication being administered on a particular day and compare this to the medication prescribed, to identify any errors.
-We will include errors involving administration of the wrong drug, wrong concentration, wrong infusion rate, wrong method of administration, wrong time of administration, and so on.
-We will also assess the importance of any errors identified using standard methods.
-We will then analyse the data to explore whether there might be differences in error rates or types across different wards or hospitals, or for different types of infusion pump.
-The ten hospitals will be selected based on a survey of English hospitals that we are conducting as part of another study to find out what kinds of infusion pumps are currently used, how, and for what purposes, and how they are managed and maintained.
-From the results of this survey, we will choose ten hospitals to represent a range of different practices in relation to the administration of intravenous medication.
+First, we conducted a study across 16 English hospitals to find out how often errors occur in the administration of intravenous medication.
+In each hospital, we studied 3-5 wards (representing critical care, general medicine, general surgery, paediatrics and oncology day care).
+A small team of staff in each hospital collected details of the intravenous medication being administered on a particular day and compared this to the medication prescribed, to identify any errors.
+These included errors involving administration of the wrong drug, wrong concentration, wrong infusion rate, wrong method of administration, wrong time of administration, and so on.
+We also assessed the importance of any errors identified using standard methods.
+We analysed the data to explore whether there might be differences in error rates or types across different wards or hospitals, or for different types of infusion pump.

-Second, we will focus in more detail on a smaller number of selected wards and hospitals, to explore the reasons why errors in intravenous medication do or do not occur.
-The wards and hospitals will be selected based on the first phase of our study, as described above, to include wards with different rates and types of errors.
-Our researchers will observe staff administering intravenous medication and setting up infusion pumps in the study wards, supplemented by interviews with staff at all levels and with a variety of roles (managers, those responsible for training and device maintenance, as well as nurses and other staff who use infusion pumps and administer intravenous medication).
+Second, we focused in more detail on a smaller number of selected wards and hospitals, to explore the reasons why errors in intravenous medication do or do not occur.
+Our researchers observed staff administering intravenous medication and setting up infusion pumps in the study wards, and interviewed staff at all levels and with a variety of roles (managers, those responsible for training and device maintenance, as well as nurses and other staff who use infusion pumps and administer intravenous medication).